sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 ## GNSS Master

-[GNSS Master](https://play.google.com/store/apps/details?id=com.gnssmaster&hl=en_US) is a great utility when a given GIS app does not have an NTRIP Client.
-GNSS Master connects to a RTK device over Bluetooth (or Bluetooth BLE) as well as any correction source (NTRIP, PointPerfect, even USB Serial), and then acts as the phone's location using Mock Location.
+[GNSS Master](https://play.google.com/store/apps/details?id=com.gnssmaster&hl=en_US) is a great utility when a given GIS app does not have an NTRIP Client or a way to connect over Bluetooth.
+GNSS Master connects to a RTK device over Bluetooth (or Bluetooth BLE) as well as any correction source (NTRIP, PointPerfect, even USB Serial), and then acts as the phone's location using [Mock Location](connecting_bluetooth.md/#enable-mock-location).

 **Note:** Most GIS apps will not need GNSS Master or Mock Location enabled and this section can be skipped.